Rpsaman13000/Poppy/README.md

 This project wouldn't exist without the inspiration and education provided by these amazing people and projects:

+- [Travis Vroman's Kohi game engine series](https://www.youtube.com/watch?v=dHPuU-DJoBM&list=PLv8Ddw9K0JPg1BEO-RS-0MYs423cvLVtj) – for foundational ideas and walkthroughs
-* [TheCherno's Hazel Engine](https://github.com/TheCherno/Hazel) – for architecture, tooling, and motivation
+- [TheCherno's Hazel Engine](https://github.com/TheCherno/Hazel) – tooling, vision and motivation
-* [Sascha Willems' Vulkan Examples](https://github.com/SaschaWillems/Vulkan) – for practical Vulkan knowledge and demos
+- [Sascha Willems' Vulkan Examples](https://github.com/SaschaWillems/Vulkan) – for practical Vulkan knowledge and demos
-* [Brendan Galea's C++ game engine series](https://www.youtube.com/@MakingGamesWithBrendan) – for foundational ideas and walkthroughs
-* [component-based ECS articles by Niklas Gray](https://www.dataorienteddesign.com/dodbook/) – for ECS architecture inspiration

 Thank you to the open-source community for sharing their work and knowledge 🙌